He Popped The Question! Now What?

 October 17, 2019

 Congratulations on your new fiancé status!
-It just sound so much better than boyfriend/ girlfriend.
-Being engaged is such an electrifying time filled with joy from family, friends and excitement for planning a wedding.
-Following the engagement celebrations, starting to plan a wedding can sound like a daunting task.
+It just sounds so much better than boyfriend/ girlfriend.
+Being engaged is an electrifying time filled with joy from family and friends, as well as excitement about planning a wedding.
+Following the engagement celebrations, planning a wedding can sound like a daunting task.
 Most guys are clueless as to the machine that will start churning the moment he proposes.
-But even brides who might have some idea what engagement season will bring, can get overwhelmed quickly.
+However, even brides who may have some idea of what the engagement season will bring can become overwhelmed quickly.

 Engagement can be a time of chaos so be sure to take it one day at a time and follow these suggestions on what to start doing in the first few weeks!